Davey-M/resume/README.md

 # David Meuer Resume

 This is my current resume.
-You can find it hosted at the address above.
+You can find it hosted at the address below.

 https://davey-m.github.io/resume